 Automatic Tax Extension for the Military

 tax deadline ( April 18, 2023 for Tax Year 2022 Returns) then you will automatically receive a 2-month extension of time to file your tax return.
-Please note that this automatic extension is not an extension of time to pay any tax owed by the regular due date of the return.
-Therefore, interest is charged on any taxes owed from April 15 to the date the taxes are paid.
+This automatic extension is not an extension of time to pay any tax owed by the regular due date of the return.
+Therefore, interest is charged on any taxes owed from April 18, 2023 to the date the taxes are paid.
 You can get an additional extension to October 16, 2023, by using Form 4868.

-If you are a member of the Armed Forces on active duty in an officially designated combat zone (or contingency operation) on April 19, you will receive an automatic extension of time to file and time to pay.
+April 18, 2023, you will receive an automatic extension of time to file and time to pay.
 The extension will be for 180 days plus the number of days you had left to file when you entered service in the combat zone.
 Learn more about deadline extensions for the military Tax Extension Rejection Instructions

-TIP: Make a tax payment as soon as possible.
+Tip: Make a tax payment as soon as possible.

-You can mail a payment with your tax extension.
-Instructions are on the form.
+You can mail a payment with your tax extension; instructions are on the form.

-- You can make an online payment directly from your bank account, or with a credit card or debit card.
+You can make an online payment directly from your bank account or with a credit or debit card.
 Find out

 Don't hesitate to

 contact us so a Taxpert ® can assist you with your extension and return related questions.